-- 5.4 Financial or other contribution for the improvement of community infrastructure will be required from developers but the nature, scope and size of contribution will depend on the land use involved. - 5.5 Carlisle City Council will expect affordable housing to be included in any general housing scheme in accordance with Policy H5. - 5.6 Developers will be encouraged to identify the scope and content of development proposals in advance of the submission of a planning application so that heads of terms for a Section 106 agreement can be put in place.
+- 5.4 Financial or other contribution for the improvement of community infrastructure will be required from developers but the nature, scope and size of contribution will depend on the land use involved.
+These could include improvements upgrading of existing footpaths, bridleways and improved provision cyclists in accordance with Policy CP16 of the Local Plan- for example in relation to the existing bridleway which runs between land parcels C,F,E and D. - 5.5 Carlisle City Council will expect affordable housing to be included in any general housing scheme in accordance with Policy H5.
+A financial contribution may additionally be sought in connection with additional crime prevention measures required as part of a development scheme. - 5.6 Developers will be encouraged to identify the scope and content of development proposals in advance of the submission of a planning application so that heads of terms for a Section 106 agreement can be put in place.